texadactyl/jacotest.go/windows/README.md

 The following steps must be taken prior to use of jacotest:

-* Ensure that there is a go\bin subdirectory under the user's home directory (USERPROFILE).
+* Ensure that there is a go\bin subdirectory under the user's home directory (%USERPROFILE%).
-* The GOPATH environment variable must be set to %USERPROFILE%\go\bin.
+* Ensure that the %GOPATH% user environment variable = %USERPROFILE%\go.
+* Ensure that %USERPROFILE%\go\bin is an element of the user %PATH% environment variable.
 * After this is done, logout and then re-login.
-* Ensure that the full path of the bin subdirectory of go is an element of the PATH environment variable.

 ## One-time (only) Scripts